Chances are, it may not be a pleasant one.

 People like feeling understood.

 They like talking to people, not corporations.
-It’s why showing empathy is such an important part of customer service.
+It’s why showing empathy is such an important part of the job.

 Empathy means that if a customer wants to vent their frustration, let them vent, and listen.